isomerpages/moe-peicaisec/_academic/Science.md

 <img style="width: 35%;" src="/images/sci1.jpg" />
 <p><p align="justify">Across all the levels and streams, Peicai Science Teachers plan Science lessons revolving around practical and experimentation, as our sole belief is that students learn and understand scientific concepts better through the hands-on approach.
 Students work in groups in the Science laboratories, classrooms and even outdoor areas to solve real life problems.
 Teachers play the important role of facilitators in such activities, ensuring that students ask questions and engage in meaningful scientific dialogue.&nbsp;</p>
 <h4><strong>Programmes</strong></h4>
-<p>Students are exposed to learning in a variety of online and physical group configurations.
+<p><p align="justify">Students are exposed to learning in a variety of online and physical group configurations.
 Collaboratively, they work on learning activities that promote a spirit of inquiry and innovation.</p>
 <table style="border-collapse: collapse; width: 100%;" border="1">
 <tbody>
 <tr>